Seafood Pasta (Italian Frutti di Mare Recipe)

 This post may contain affiliate links.
 Please read our disclosure policy.

-Seafood Pasta with Red Sauce (Linguini Frutti di Mare) is a fancy Italian pasta dish that is surprisingly simple to make.
+Seafood Pasta (Italian Frutti di Mare) is a fancy Italian pasta dish that is surprisingly simple to make.
 It’s perfect for date night or to serve at your next dinner party.
+This is our family recipe straight from the Medditerean shores of Sardegna!

 seafood pasta with red sauce on a plate